-So to review the beer, meet your beer novice and seasoned beer drinker.
+So to review the beer, was a beer novice and seasoned beer drinker:

-I’m Lottie, writer here at Mixtape Couture and beer novice.
+Beer novice: Lottie, writer at Mixtape Couture.
 I only started to experiment with beer drinking in the past year.
 I’m very much into fruit beer and light, refreshing beers too.
 Nothing too heavy or strong for me.

-This is Paul, the boyfriend, the seasoned beer drinker and lover of dark beers.
+Seasoned beer drinker: Paul, the boyfriend and lover of dark beers.
 Occasionally working in a pub and always on the lookout for new beers to try, it’s the dark, rich and sometimes odd beers that usually end up being the ones he loves.